 Who Can Buy Navigo Easy?

 Tourists can buy Navigo Easy as well as residents of Paris & Ile-de-France. i.e. Anyone can buy the Easy card.

-The Navigo Easy doesn’t require a photo (unlike Navigo Decouverte) and is an anonymous card.
+The Easy card doesn’t require a photo (unlike Navigo Decouverte) and is an anonymous card.

 Each person must have their own Easy card when travelling together.
 You can’t share one card among several people traveling at the same time. i.e. pass-back of card or tapping repeatedly at the same turnstile/fare gate is not allowed.